 CLA is also known for its body weight management properties, which include reducing body fat and increasing lean muscle mass.
 Over 30 clinical studies have been published investigating the effect of CLA on weight management.
 The trials have quite variable designs, which lead to inconsistency in results.
 However a meta-analysis conducted in 2007 concluded that CLA has a small impact on fat mass.

 In July 2008, CLA received a no objection letter from the FDA on its Generally Recognized as Safe status for certain food categories, including fluid milk, yogurt, meal replacement shakes, nutritional bars, fruit juices and soy milk.
-With GRAS status, food
+With GRAS status, food companies are now able to add CLA to products in these food categories.

 Diet and Health